More stories from beer league hockey players

 “I then signed up to play in an organized league, took their eight beginner classes, and got assigned to a team.
 Ten years, a broken ankle, a dislocated shoulder and hundreds of games later, I’m still in it.”

 “As a child, my older brother and I were huge hockey fans, watching and playing street hockey.
 It was my brother who forced me to start skating, and once I entered high school, to start playing hockey.
 I organized pickup hockey games while in dental school, and eventually met a group of guys who have now been playing together for more than 15 years.

-“Playing in both an Over 40 and Over 50 league is a fantastic form of relaxation from life’s daily routine, not to mention the strong friendships that have developed (it also leads to new clients, since I am a dentist!)”
+“Playing as a beer league hockey player in both an Over 40 and Over 50 league is a fantastic form of relaxation from life’s daily routine, not to mention the strong friendships that have developed (it also leads to new clients, since I am a dentist!)”
 Read on…

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.